Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Introduction

 \section{Introduction}

 Quantum mechanics was originally developed as a physical theory to explain the experimental observations of a quantum system in a measurement.
 In the early days of quantum mechanics, Bohr had emphasized that the description of a quantum system depends on the measuring apparatus~\cite{Bohr, Bohr35, Jammer74}.
 In more recent development of quantum interpretations, the dependency of a quantum state on a reference system was further recognized.
 The relative state formulation of quantum mechanics~\cite{Everett, Wheeler57, DeWitt70} asserts that a quantum state of a subsystem is only meaningful relative to a given state of the rest of the system.
 Similarly, in developing the theory of decoherence induced by environment~\cite{Zurek82, Zurek03, Schlosshauer04}, it is concluded that correlation information between two quantum systems is more basic than the properties of the quantum systems themselves.
-Relational Quantum Mechanics (RQM) further suggests that a quantum system should be described relative to another system, there is no absolute state for a quantum system~\cite{Rovelli96, Rovelli07}.
+Relational Quantum Mechanics (RQM) further suggests that a quantum system should be described relative to another system.
+There is no absolute state for a quantum system~\cite{Rovelli96, Rovelli07}.
 Quantum theory does not describe the independent properties of a quantum system.
 Instead, it describes the relation among quantum systems, and how correlation is established through physical interaction during measurement.
 The reality of a quantum system is only meaningful in the context of measurement by another system.

-The idea that relational properties are more basic than the independent properties of a quantum system is profound.
-It should be considered a starting point for constructing the formulation of quantum mechanics.
-However, traditional quantum mechanics always starts with an observer-independent quantum state.
-It is of interest to see if a quantum theory constructed based on relational properties can address some of the unanswered fundamental questions mentioned earlier.
-Such reconstruction program was initiated~\cite{Rovelli96} and had some successes, for example, in deriving the Schr\"{o}dinger Equation.
+The RQM idea was also interpreted as perspectivalism in the context of modal interpretation of quantum mechanics~\cite{Bene}, where properties are assigned to a physical system from the perspective of a reference system.